-- a) MAINS supply cords shall be RATED for the maximum current for the equipment and the cable used shall meet the requirements of IEC 60227 or IEC 60245.
-Mains supply cords certified or approved by a recognized testing authority are regarded as meeting this requirement; - if a cord is likely to contact hot external parts of the equipment, it shall be made of suitably heat-resistant material.
+b) if a cord is likely to contact hot external parts of the equipment, it shall be made of suitably heat-resistant material.

-- c) If the cord is detachable, both the cord and the appliance inlet shall have at least the highest temperature RATING for either part. - NOTE The requirement for an equal temperature RATING for both the cord and the appliance inlet ensures that cord sets of low temperature RATING cannot be used inadvertently. - d) Green- and yellow-covered conductors shall be used only for connection to PROTECTIVE CONDUCTOR TERMINALS.
+c) If the cord is detachable, both the cord and the appliance inlet shall have at least the highest temperature RATING required for either part.

+NOTE The requirement for an equal temperature RATING for both the cord and the appliance inlet ensures that cord sets of low temperature RATING cannot be used inadvertently.

+d) Green- and yellow-covered conductors shall be used only for connection to PROTECTIVE CONDUCTOR TERMINALS.

-Detachable MAINS supply cords with MAINS connectors according to IEC 60320 shall either meet the requirements of IEC 60799, or shall be RATED at least for the current RATING of the MAINS connector fitted to the cord.
+Detachable MAINS supply cords with MAINS connectors according to IEC 60320 shall either meet the requirements of IEC 60799, or shall be RATED at least for the current RATING of the MAINS connector which is fitted to the cord.